 Find out what the latest developments in the UK energy market are and what they mean for you in our round-up.

-Learn moreInformation on the energy price cap set by Ofgem, set at £1,834 from October until January 2023 and from £1.928 from January to April 2024.
+Learn moreInformation on the energy price cap set by Ofgem at a level of £1,568 for standard variable tariff customers from July to October 2024.

 Learn moreGet help paying your energy bills.
 There are options for those struggling - find out if you are eligible for an energy grant or a rebate on your energy bills.